aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 While this sample code is free to download and review, please be aware that you will incur costs for the AWS services or resources activated by this guidance architecture when the CloudFormation template is launched.
 The cost will vary based upon the amount of data that requires migration, number of objects, and the size of the EMR cluster creation.

-In this cost example, we examine the cost over a month for a 1TiB S3 bucket migration with updates creating 1,000 new data files with an average object size of 5 MB and 3 metadata files with an average object size of 10 KB.
+In this cost example, we examine the cost over a month for 1TiB of data migrated with updates creating 1,000 new data files with an average object size of 5 MB and 3 metadata files with an average object size of 10 KB.
 The table users frequently perform queries on the data-set and generate 500,000 GET requests per month.
 To optimize query performance, automatic compaction is enabled.
 In addition we are including the cost of a Small EMR Cluster option, detailed below in deployment costs, for the duration of the migration.

 ### Example Costs